Connect with others who understand.

 Moisturizing

 Restoring moisture to the skin barrier is one of the most effective skin care treatments for eczema and itchy skin.
-Routines for daily moisturizing take time, and many people with eczema may not have the spare time or patience, given the demands of school, jobs, and families.
+But skin care routines for daily moisturizing take time, and many people with eczema may not have that.
 Bleach baths, bathing and moisturizing (also called “soak and seal” or “soak and smear”), wet wraps, and consistent moisturizing throughout the day are protocols that can be very beneficial.

-Meanwhile, over-the-counter moisturizers for treating eczema have gotten better, Dr. Kim explained.
-Many products are now available for people with eczema that do not contain irritating chemicals.
+Over-the-counter moisturizers for treating eczema have also gotten better, Dr. Kim explained.
+Many products are now available for people with eczema that don’t contain irritating chemicals.
 Still, some of the most effective products are not always the most desirable.
 “Vaseline is probably still the best moisturizer in the world,” said Dr. Kim.
 “The issue is it’s incredibly thick.
-It's very greasy.”
+It’s very greasy.”

 Drug Therapies for Eczema

-Topical treatments are applied directly to the skin and come in the form of creams, gels, ointments, and foams.
-Other treatments can be taken orally or by injection.
+Topical treatments are applied directly to affected skin and come in the form of creams, gels, ointments, and foams.
+For moderate to severe eczema, oral medications (taken by mouth) or injections are also available.
+Eczema treatment options that may reduce inflammation and itching include:

 How do you manage itchy skin?
-Have you talked with your doctor about treatments?
-Do you have any home remedies that soothe the skin?
-Share your tips in the comments below or on MyEczemaTeam.
+Have you talked with your dermatologist about treatments?
+Let others know in the comments below.

 A MyEczemaTeam Member